 I’ve read that cork doesn’t work well in damp areas.
 Won’t water ruin the floor?

 Though cork looks like it has a spongy consistency, cork does not absorb water like a sponge.
 Cork floats!
 It’s considered impermeable yet breathable which is why it’s water resistant and oh-so buoyant.
 Think buoys, fishing net floats, wine corks, etc. Also consider that cork is used in engine gaskets to hold back liquid and pressure.
 However, since cork is available in engineered floating planks, where the cork is layered on top of a high-density fiberboard (HDF) layer that securely clicks the panels together, standing water can permeate those joints and cause warping.
-In rooms like bathrooms and basements, where water spillage and moisture is a risk, a floating floor is not advised – we always recommend using a solid, glue-down option despite the messier installation.
+In rooms like bathrooms, where standing water or excessive moisture is a risk, a floating floor is not advised – we always recommend using a solid, glue-down option.

 Will my cork floor fade in the light?